UM-Bridge/workshop/README.md

 * Monday, December 12, 09:00 - 17:00 CET
 * Tuesday, December 13, 09:00 - 17:00 CET

+We plan to use gather.town as our online platform; details are TBA.

 ## Registration

 Registration is available until Thursday, November 17, through the [registration form](https://forms.gle/ndMiRwB7mpiLxrpM8).